 As Campaign Coordinator with CIRC, Ezzie is overseeing the Admin Relief/DAPA/DACA campaign, and as Denver Region point person supports Denver members to engage in strategic campaigns and coalition business.
 303-922-3344, ezzie (at) coloradoimmigrant (dot) org

-Juan Gallegos, Civic Engagement Coordinator
+Juan Gallegos, Director of Civic Engagement & Legal Services

 Juan Gallegos immigrated to the United States on the fourth of July 2001, when he was 12 years old.
 He Attended the University of Nebraska at Kearney, pursuing a Bachelors of Art-Multimedia, a minor in Visual Communications and Design, and a minor in Spanish.
 In 2009, Juan started volunteering with immigrant rights organizations and more specifically in support of the DREAM Act.
 In 2010, Juan came out publicly as undocumented in an interview with local television.

 Juan has helped to organize students in the state of Nebraska and on a national level with the United We Dream network.
 As founding member of the Nebraska DREAM Alliance, an immigrant youth organization, Juan was able to help win state legislative battles in Nebraska, including the right for DACA youth to obtain a driver license.
-After college he started working on creating a local organization that would address the needs of a diverse community in his hometown of Hastings, Nebraska.
+After college, he started working on creating a local organization that would address the needs of a diverse community in his hometown of Hastings, Nebraska.
 Juan has always felt the need to help others in whatever capacity he can specifically in the immigrant rights field.
 From 2012 to 2015, Juan worked as the Communications Coordinator for the Colorado Immigrant Rights Coalition where his work was published regularly in different outlets throughout the state including the Denver Post, and at the federal level on Congressional Record.

 More recently Juan moved to Nebraska to fight his dad’s deportation and to engage Latinos in the political process.
 He worked as a Paralegal at a private law firm and continued to publish his voice and opinion in state and local news outlets.
 In 2016, Juan returned to Colorado and to CIRC as the Civic Engagement Coordinator.
-Juan will help oversee the non-partisan campaign on citizenship and naturalization, voter registration, and voter mobilization.
+Juan helps oversee the non-partisan campaign on citizenship and naturalization, voter registration, and voter mobilization.
 303-922-3344, juan (at) coloradoimmigrant (dot) org

 Brendan Greene, Campaigns Director